cosmicjs/nodejs-sales-page/article/article.md

 ```

-* opne the application from your browser on <a href="http://localhost:3000">http://localhost:3000</a>
+* open the application from your browser on <a href="http://localhost:3000">http://localhost:3000</a>

 ## How to customize the application content
 In order for you to change the text, images, and application content you need to follow these steps.